 - Iron Man

 From the 1960s, Marvel has become one of the largest comic companies in the U.S. The company is currently owned by The Walt Disney Company.
 They’ve come out with their own superhero movies and characters—you’ll have a wealth of names to choose from!
-First, let’s take a look at Marvel superhero boy dog names:
+First, let’s take a look at Marvel dog names for male dogs:

 - Angel: is a mutant who can fly due to his wings.